littleosbook/littleosbook/interrupts.md

 ~~~

 The reason for the question mark behind error code is that not all interrupts
 create an error code.
-The CPU interrupts that put an error code on the stack
+The specific CPU interrupts that put an error code on the
-are 8, 10, 11, 12, 13, 14 and 17.
+stack are 8, 10, 11, 12, 13, 14 and 17.

 Once the interrupt handler is done, it uses the `iret` instruction to
 return.
 The instruction `iret` expects the stack to be the same as at the time